Success is Planted in the Off-Season

 For most athletes, the year is crudely divided into two: in-season and off-season.

-In-season refers to the period of competitive play, including games, matches, heats and/or competitions.
+In-season refers to the period of competitive play, including games, matches, heats and / or competitions.
 This season can vary in length depending on the sport but is often the majority of the year.

 Off-season refers to the period in and around the in-season.
 In ye olde days, this was when athletes let loose, indulging in the pleasures they'd foregone in the months prior.
-This approach has now largely been abandoned, with athletes and coaches recognising: a) the mammoth effort then required to return to match fit-ness when the in-season swings around again, and b) the immense competitive advantages an intentional off-season can provide.
+This approach has now largely been abandoned, with athletes and coaches recognising: 1) the mammoth effort then required to return to match fit-ness when the in-season swings around again, and 2) the immense competitive advantages an intentional off-season can provide.

 Asking the question, "How can I make the most of my off-season?", is the crucial first step and one we're certainly wise to pose.
 However, it's the showing up that's the real work.
 Showing up in the off-season requires a rare self-discipline – a rare commitment and dedication – despite the fact no one is watching.